AtomLens app icon

 de_losko_atomlens_rule_of_five_compliantNumber (0/1)Rule-of-Five compliance flag.

-Spotlight Search Examples
+Spotlight Search Examples (Advanced)

-Examples for Terminal-based local search:
+Examples for Terminal-based search:

 Find by exact InChI Key